teodoravel/MkStockExchageProjectHW4/README.md

    - This step sets up the DBs with the necessary stock data.

 4. Install & Run the Flask Backend
-   1) Open a terminal in the folder containing app.py (e.g. Homework2/tech_prototype)
+   1) Open a terminal in the folder containing app.py
    2) Install Python dependencies (Flask, Flask-CORS, pandas, ta, etc.): pip install flask flask-cors requests pandas ta beautifulsoup4
    3) Launch the Flask server: